MicrosoftDocs/azure-dev-docs/articles/ansible/vm-configure-windows.md

 ---
-title: Quickstart - Configure Windows virtual machines in Azure using Ansible
+title: Create a Windows virtual machines in Azure using Ansible
-description: In this quickstart, learn how to create Windows virtual machine in Azure using Ansible.
+description: Learn how to create Windows virtual machine in Azure using Ansible.
-keywords: ansible, azure, devops, bash, playbook, virtual machine ms.topic: quickstart ms.service: ansible ms.date: 06/09/2021 ms.custom: devx-track-ansible
+keywords: ansible, azure, devops, bash, playbook, virtual machine ms.topic: tutorial ms.service: ansible ms.date: 08/28/2021 ms.custom: devx-track-ansible
 ---

-# Quickstart: Deploy a Windows Azure VM with Ansible
+# Create a Windows virtual machine in Azure using Ansible

-This quickstart shows how to deploy a Windows Server 2019 VM in Azure with [Ansible](https://docs.ansible.com/).
+This article shows how to deploy a Windows Server 2019 VM in Azure with [Ansible](https://docs.ansible.com/).

 In this article, you learn how to: